Wireless LAN: Service set

 The basic service set (BSS) is a set of all stations that can communicate with each other at PHY layer.
 Every BSS has an identification (ID) called the BSSID, which is the MAC address of the access point servicing the BSS.

 There are two types of BSS: Independent BSS (also referred to as IBSS), and infrastructure BSS.
 An independent BSS (IBSS) is an ad hoc network that contains no access points, which means they cannot connect to any other basic service set.
 In an IBSS the STAs are configured in ad hoc (peer-to-peer) mode.

 An extended service set (ESS) is a set of connected BSSs.
 Access points in an ESS are connected by a distribution system.
 Each ESS has an ID called the SSID which is a 32-byte (maximum) character string.

 A distribution system (DS) connects access points in an extended service set.
 The concept of a DS can be used to increase network coverage through roaming between cells.
 DS can be wired or wireless.
 Current wireless distribution systems are mostly based on WDS or Mesh protocols, though other systems are in use.

 Types of wireless LANs

 The IEEE 802.11 has two basic modes of operation: infrastructure and ad hoc mode.
 In ad hoc mode, mobile units communicate directly peer-to-peer.
 In infrastructure mode, mobile units communicate through a wireless access point (WAP) that also serves as a bridge to other networks such as a local area network or the Internet.

-Since wireless communication uses a more open medium for communication in comparison to wired LANs, the 802.11 designers also included encryption mechanisms: Wired Equivalent Privacy (WEP), no longer considered secure, Wi-Fi Protected Access (WPA, WPA2, WPA3), to secure wireless computer networks.
+Since wireless communication uses a more open medium for communication in comparison to wired LANs, the 802.11 designers also included encryption mechanisms: Wired Equivalent Privacy (WEP), which is no longer considered secure, and Wi-Fi Protected Access (WPA, WPA2, WPA3), to secure wireless computer networks.
 Many access points will also offer Wi-Fi Protected Setup, a quick, but no longer considered secure, method of joining a new device to an encrypted network.